 You can see or download the full version of the East Keswick Neighbourhood Plan by clicking below

-Members of the Neighbourhood Plan Group will be manning a stand at the Village Hall (foyer) on EU Referendum Day Thursday 23 June 2016.
+Members of the Neighbourhood Plan Group manned a stand at the Village Hall (foyer) on EU Referendum Day Thursday 23 June 2016.

-Feedback closing date for this stage is August 4th 2016
+Feedback closing date for that stage was August 4th 2016

 This consultation was valuable, and the draft plan was amended accordingly before being submitted to Leeds City Council for their comments.
 At the present time we are coming to the end of a long - but valuable - series of interactions with the council and the neighbourhood Plan will be a much stronger and robust document as a result.